dotnet/runtime/docs/design/libraries/LibraryImportGenerator/UserTypeMarshallingV2.md

 The new design tries to address many of these concerns.

 The new marshallers have a stateless shape and a stateful shape.
 Stateful shapes are (currently) not allowed in "element of a collection" scenarios as handling them is difficult today, but we may improve this in the future.
 The stateful shapes are described in the order in which the methods will be called.
-Additionally, by moving away from using construtors for part of the marshalling, we can simplify the exception-handling guidance as we will only ever have one marshaller instance per parameter and it will always be assigned to the local.
+Additionally, by moving away from using constructors for part of the marshalling, we can simplify the exception-handling guidance as we will only ever have one marshaller instance per parameter and it will always be assigned to the local.

 Stateless shapes avoid the problems of maintaining state and will be the primarily used shapes (they cover 90+% of our scenarios).